 Leer en español.
 (Read in Spanish.)

-Business analysts use data to form business insights and recommend changes in businesses and other organizations.
+Business analysts use data to develop business insights and recommend changes.
 Business analysts can identify issues in virtually any part of an organization, including IT processes, organizational structures, or staff development.

-As businesses seek to increase efficiency and reduce costs, business analytics has become an important component of their operations.
-Let’s take a closer look at what business analysts do and what it takes to get a job in business analysis.
+As businesses seek to increase efficiency and reduce costs, business analytics has become an important part of their operations.
+Let’s take a closer look at what business analysts do and what it takes to get a job in business analytics.
+Afterward, build your skill set in this lucrative career by enrolling in the IBM Business Analyst Professional Certificate, where you'll learn earn essential skills in process modeling, requirements gathering, and stakeholder engagement.

-Business analysts identify business areas that can be improved to increase efficiency and strengthen business processes.
+Business analysts identify areas where a company can increase its efficiency and strengthen business processes.
 They often work closely with others throughout the business hierarchy to communicate their findings and help implement changes.

 Tasks and duties can include: